 Free 2026 capital gains tax calculator

-Selling an investment?
-Federal tax on the gain depends on how long you held it and how much other income you have.
-Enter your filing status, income, gain, and holding period to estimate your 2026 federal tax — long-term 0%/15%/20% brackets stacked on your income, plus the 3.8% net investment income tax.
+Federal tax on a sale depends on two things: how long you held the asset, and how much other income you already have.
+Enter your filing status, taxable income, gain, and holding period to see the 2026 federal tax on that gain — with the long-term 0%, 15%, and 20% brackets stacked on top of your income so you can see exactly which slice falls at which rate, plus the 3.8% net investment income surtax where it applies.
 Everything runs in your browser; nothing is uploaded.

 Sets your 2026 bracket thresholds.